kenika/family-grid-calendar/CONTRIBUTING.md

 - Explain significant architectural decisions in the pull request description.
 - The `main` branch is protected:
   - direct pushes are blocked,
-  - open pull requests from `dev` and wait for at least one approving review, and
+  - open pull requests from feature branches and wait for at least one approving review, and
   - CI must report success via the `build` workflow (runs lint and build) before merging.